-Lin comes from Chengdu, China and received a BA in Mathematics and Environmental Studies at Knox College, and a Masters of Environmental Management at the Yale School of Forestry and Environmental Studies.
+Lin comes from Chengdu, China, and received a BA in Mathematics and Environmental Studies at Knox College, and a Masters of Environmental Management at the Yale School of Forestry and Environmental Studies.

 Current Research and Scholarly Interests

-My area of research is supply chain sustainability of the Information and Communication Technology (ICT) industry.
+My area of research is supply chain sustainability of the Information and Communication Technologies (ICT) industry.
 My research objective is to explore approaches to evaluating, communicating, and mitigating the life cycle environmental impacts of ICT products, focusing specifically on supply chains.

-My main research questions include:
+My main motivating questions include:

 1. How can a functionality-based assessment framework measure and communicate the environmental and social impact of consumer electronics, particularly during product design and use?